iTwin/itwinjs-core/docs/learning/WriteAConnector.md

 The Connector SDK takes care of acquiring locks and codes.
 It sets up the briefcase manager to run in "bulk insert" mode before calling UpdateExistingData.
 After UpdateExistingData finishes, it then goes to iModelHub to acquire all needed locks and to request all codes used before committing the local transaction.
 The entire conversion will fail and be rolled back if this step fails.
 Note that this is why it is so crucial that a Connector must not call SaveChanges directly.

-Models created by a Connector are exclusively locked by the job (that is, the job's briefcase) during the execution of a job.
-Likewise, elements created by a Connector are exclusively locked as well for the job duration.
+The connector’s channel root element is locked.
+No elements or models in the channel are locked.
 As long as the Connector writes elements only to models that it creates, then the framework will never fail to get the necessary access to the models and elements that a Connector inserts or updates.

 A Connector is required to scope all of the subjects and definitions and their models under a job-specific ["subject element"](#job-subjects) in the iModel.
 The only time a Connector should write to a common model, such as the dictionary model, is when it creates its job subject.